Aggregation Trees: Introduction

-For a particular grouping, point estimates and standard errors for the GATEs are obtained by fitting an appropriate linear model.
-Under honesty \citep[][]{athey2016recursive}, we can use the estimated standard errors to conduct valid inference about the GATEs as usual, e.g., by constructing conventional confidence intervals.
+For a particular grouping, we leverage debiased machine learning procedures \parencite{semenova2021debiased} to obtain point estimates and standard errors for the GATEs.\footnote{\ \textcolor{purple}{In randomized experiments, a simple regression of outcomes on group dummies and their interactions with treatment assignment ensures that the interaction coefficients identify each group’s GATE.}} We further combine this approach with \open honesty" \parencite[][]{athey2016recursive} to deliver valid inference.
 Honesty is a subsample-splitting technique that requires that different observations are used to form subgroups and estimate the GATEs.
 In analogy to classical econometrics, this is equivalent to using different subsamples to select and estimate a model.
-This way, the asymptotic properties of GATE estimates are the same as if the groupings had been exogenously given.
+This way, the asymptotic properties of GATE estimates are the same as if the groupings had been exogenously given, and we can use the estimated standard errors to conduct valid inference as usual, e.g., by constructing conventional confidence intervals.